Ben Carson 2016 presidential campaign: Campaign

 On May 2, 2015, Carson proclaimed that in two days, he was going to make a major announcement on his decision on whether to enter the presidential race.
 In an interview with a Cincinnati TV station WKRC (AM) on May 3, 2015, Carson accidentally confirmed his candidacy for president.
 The interview was also broadcast live on WPEC.
 The next day, May 4, 2015, at the Music Hall Center for the Performing Arts in his home town of Detroit, he officially announced his run for the Republican nomination in the 2016 U.S. presidential election.
 The announcement speech was preceded by a choir singing "Lose Yourself" with Carson sitting in the audience.
 After the song, Carson took the stage and announced his candidacy alongside a rousing speech on his rags to riches life story; at one point, he stated: "I remember when our favorite drug dealer was killed."
 At the event, he announced his campaign team, which included his campaign manager, Barry Bennett.

 In late March 2015, Carson had his first-ever victory in a national poll for the 2016 GOP field when a Fox News poll showed him tied for first place with former Florida governor Jeb Bush (each candidate polled at 13%).
-He has continued to poll well in Fox News polls, later matching this same result in early May.
+He continued to poll well in Fox News polls, later matching this same result in early May.
 He also tied for first in a Quinnipiac University poll along with four others, all at 10% each; the others were Bush, Mike Huckabee, Marco Rubio, and Scott Walker.
 In an early June poll by The Economist and YouGov, Carson tied once more with Rubio for first, at 10% each.
 His first ever first-place performance in a national poll came in mid-June, in a Monmouth University poll that had him at 11%.